1 Samuel 2:1

 Joy is like that, except it is calorie-free and doesn’t clog our veins and cause heart disease.
-When we are joyous our lives feel like cream: filled with flavor, wonder, and marvelously enjoyable; we feel light and carefree.
-When we experience fine health, worldly abundance and prosperity, close friends, meaningful relationships, loving families, and grand opportunities, it is natural to feel joy in life from our earthly fortune.
+When we are joyous our lives feel creamy, filled with flavor, wonder, and marvelously enjoyable; we feel light, carefree, and unencumbered.
+In life, when we experience fine health, worldly abundance and prosperity, close friends, meaningful relationships, loving families, and grand opportunities, it is natural to feel joy from our earthly fortune.

-When filled with joy, we are almost irresistible to other people.
+When filled with joy, we are attractive to other people.
 Mother Theresa of Calcutta said, “Joy is a net by which you can catch souls.”
 Everything is easier when we do them with joy.

 At some point we must ask ourselves, “What is joy?”
 Joy can manifest in many forms: from giddiness and giggles to a solemn reverence.
 Although joy is akin to happiness, they are not the same.
-Biblical joy, spiritual joy, is a state of mind based upon something internal, not external.
-Joy is agreeable and comfortable; not something that happens to us from outside over which we have no control, but something that arises from within us and is not dependent on our circumstances of the time.
+Biblical joy, spiritual joy, is a state of mind based upon something internal, not external as is happiness.
+Joy is agreeable and comfortable; not something that happens to us from outside over which we have no control, but something that arises from within us, independent of our circumstances.
 It is not a short-term, changeable feeling, but a long-term decision.

-Joy is more than a privilege to be hoped for, waited for, longed for; it is a duty to be performed.
+Joy is more than a privilege to be hoped for, waited for, and longed for; it is a duty to be performed.
 We are commanded to “rejoice in the Lord”.
-Joy is therefore a responsibility, an obligation to express.
+Joy is a responsibility, an obligation.

-Spiritual joy arises out of the holy peace from knowing who we are – a Child of God – and understanding that our Source is unlimited.
+Spiritual joy arises out of the holy peace of knowing who we are – a Child of God – and understanding that our Source is unlimited.
 There is no lack, no separation from Spirit.
-When we can release our dependency on the outer world, along with the doubts, desires, and fears that accompany that focus, then we experience the bounty of God – faith, expectancy, peace, and love; and by embracing these Godly attributes, thinking on them, allowing ourselves to be moved and influenced by them we experience joy, spiritual joy.
+When we release our dependency on the outer world, along with doubts, desires, and fears, then we experience the bounty of God – faith, expectancy, peace, and love.
+By embracing these Godly attributes and allowing them to influence us, we experience joy, spiritual joy.
 We experience the joy of faith, the joy of hope, of love, of peace, the joy of God and Christ.

-Joy is the combining of peace and love, their synergy creating joy.
+Joy is the combining of peace and love; their synergy creates joy.
 Joy is more than peace; it is delight soaring toward ecstasy.
 It is more than love; it is adoration lifted to exaltation.

 Depending upon our personalities, our joy takes greater or lesser forms of outward expression along the excitement scale.
 Spiritual joy is typically a calm serene bliss, an understated elation, but can be a boisterous, cymbal-clanging, dancing, fever-pitched frolic.

 Habakkuk teaches us about joy in these verses.
 Despite an impending invasion and the lack of their primary sources of food, Habakkuk chooses to rejoice in the Lord.
 He looks passed the typical earthly sources for joy and light and instead chooses the joy and light of God.
-Habakkuk’s joy arose from his faith, trust, and love in God.
+Habakkuk’s joy arose from his faith, trust, and love of God.
 He made a conscious decision to rejoice in the Lord and did not wait for conditions to improve or to be struck by some emotion over which he had no control.

-I like how Habakkuk makes ‘joy’ and active verb.
+It is curious how Habakkuk uses ‘joy’ as an active verb.
 “I will joy in my Saving God.”
 I will joy in God.
-I will be joy in God; I will experience, express, partake of, and completely be one with the joy of God.
-My being, my very essence is joy in God.
+I will be joy in God; I will experience, express, and completely be one with the joy of God.
+My being, my very essence, is joy in God.

 The second gift Habakkuk received was that of confidence and surety of action.
 His feet became those of the deer or gazelle, which can run safely and surely among the rocks of the highlands, able to maneuver through the most difficult of situations quickly and easily and escape its enemies.

 So why do we sometimes not exhibit the victorious joy of God?
 Three things come to mind.
-One reason I see in myself is that I do not focus on joy; It is easier for me to see only my challenges and succumb to self-pity than to stand firm on the rock of joy and God’s gifts.
-At these times I lack the courage to be joyful.
+One reason I see in myself is that I do not focus on joy; it is easier for me to see only my challenges and succumb to self-pity than to call on joy and God’s gifts.

 Maya Angelou said, “When you wish someone joy, you wish them peace, love, prosperity, happiness…all good things.”

 Many world religions embrace joy as a fundamental quality in life for which to strive.
-From The Buddhist holy scripture, the Dhammapada:
+From The Buddhist holy scripture, the Dhammapada we read: